MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxjobstatus-retries-vb.md

-﻿---
+---
-Description: 'The Retries property is a value that indicates the number of times that the fax service attempted to transmit a fax job when the initial attempt failed.' ms.assetid: 'd1eb3b30-5a02-482a-b781-51afc9818590'
+Description: The Retries property is a value that indicates the number of times that the fax service attempted to transmit a fax job when the initial attempt failed. ms.assetid: d1eb3b30-5a02-482a-b781-51afc9818590
-title: 'FaxJobStatus.Retries property'
+title: FaxJobStatus.Retries property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxJobStatus.Retries property